Jeimer Candelario Player Props: Nationals vs. Cardinals

-Jeimer Candelario is available when the Washington Nationals battle Miles Mikolas and the St. Louis Cardinals at Busch Stadium Friday at 8:15 PM ET.
+The Washington Nationals, including Jeimer Candelario and his .529 slugging percentage over his past 10 games, battle starter Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-4 against the Rangers.
+In his last game he had a hitless showing (0-for-1) against the Cardinals.

 Jeimer Candelario Game Info & Props vs. the Cardinals